 "I love the physicality of getting something down fast on paper or canvas, so after the initial prep I work quickly to record the essence of the image.
 As the painting develops, I slow down and work in stages until I'm satisfied with the result, sometimes working on up to 6 or 7 paintings at a time.
 My alla prima work is mostly about perceptual painting and color nuance, painting as quickly as possible to finish in one session.

 Lately I've been trusting my instincts and experimenting with imaginative color and composition.
 Landscape is often my starting point, but I'm really more interested in the environment created on the 2-D surface than with the original motif.
+I've become more interested in expressive drawing.
 It's been a learning process to narrow my focus and not try to say everything on every canvas."

 Awards and Exhibitions:

 Crossnore Invitational Paint Out, Avery County, NC [...]

 Read the rest of this bio on the artist's website >>